industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 <img src="docs/graphics/point02.PNG" width="500"/>

-1) Go to "Settings", new window with configuration parameters opens.
+4) Go to "Settings", new window with configuration parameters opens.

-2) Click on "Code Generation" section and select the folowing options:
+5) Click on "Code Generation" section and select the folowing options:
   - Activate "Generate code only"
-  - "Activate Package code and artifacts"
+  - Activate "Package code and artifacts"
   - Optional: "Zip file name"
   - Select the "Toolchain"